 Occupational Therapist/Therapy Manager

 Megan graduated from Louisiana State University – Baton Rouge with a bachelor's degree in Kinesiology.
 She then earned her Masters in Occupational Therapy at Louisiana State University Health Sciences Center – Shreveport.
 She began working as an outpatient pediatric OT at Tulane in 2015.
 Through her education and experience thus far, Megan has worked in multiple settings with children to improve development, handwriting, sensory processing, fine motor, visual motor, feeding, and self-care skills.
-She is certified to treat for sensory feeding, torticollis, visual motor difficulties, and uses the Handwriting Without Tears protocol.
+She has taken continuing education to treat for sensory feeding, torticollis, visual motor difficulties, and uses the Handwriting Without Tears protocol.
 She believes in communicating with families and teachers to facilitate a team based collaboration.
 She is dedicated to helping each child and family to the best of her ability and thrives on seeing each child grow and improve.
-Megan and her husband have a dog, Rocky, and new baby girl, Julia!
+Megan and her husband, Alex have a baby girl, Julia, and a dog, Rocky!
 She loves to travel, try new recipes, and spend time with family/friends.